stgm/scientific-programming-1/22 Language/27 Reformatting/content.md

 3. Consider each word to see if a newline has to be inserted **before** it.

+   - (So how do you do this?
+Try "running" the algorithm on paper using very short examples.)

 4. Add the newline if needed, and then the word.

 5. When finished with all words, re-join the string and return it.